victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 Hello, world!!1
 {{< /highlight >}}

-Now criticize: it's still a good start!
-At least, the problem is that the `std::string` is also constructed from the parameter, even if there is a temporary that could be perfectly forwarded to a constructor.
+Now criticize: it's still _<abbr title="require iteration">a good start!</abbr>_ At least, the problem is that the `std::string` is also constructed from the parameter, even if there is a temporary that could be perfectly forwarded to a constructor.
 That brings us to the next chapter.

-## Perfect forwarding and std::forward
+## Perfect forwarding: avoid unnecessary copying and allow use of non-copyable types

 In the code below, a temporary is made by `getSomeString()` and bound to an [lvalue-reference](https://en.cppreference.com/w/cpp/language/value_category) parameter.
-Then the `std::string` constructor copies the referenced string to a return value.
-Thanks to a [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision), no further copies were made.
-In the upshot, one unnecessary copy is made.
+The referenced string then copied to a return value.
+Thanks to a [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision), no further copies were made, but in the upshot, one unnecessary copy occurs.

 {{< highlight cpp>}}
 template <typename String>